thoughtspot/thoughtspot.github.io/_end-user/introduction/about-user.md

 ---
 title: [About your user profile]
-last_updated: 12/19/2019
+last_updated: 4/1/2021
-summary: "The user icon lets you view your profile, adjust language options, specify notification preferences, revisit onboarding, or sign out of ThoughtSpot."
+summary: "The user icon lets you view your profile, adjust language options, specify notification preferences, revisit onboarding, manage your Answer experience, or sign out of ThoughtSpot."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---